 Shingles that were manufactured in the 1990’s are most susceptible to algae growth and discoloration.
 During this time period the shingles were not resistant to this type of algae.
 Small amounts of copper (or Zinc Oxide) were added to the shingle granules in 1999 to make them algae resistant.
 Each time it rains, the roof is cleaned with the copper solution and algae growth is eliminated.
 Algae growth on the surface of the shingles will not cause roof leaks and is not a health hazard.

-Algae cleanings are usually a short term solution for roof discolorations.
+Algae cleanings are usually a short-term solution for roof discolorations.
 Strips of Zinc or Copper can be installed in a continuous manner near the ridge of the roof to prevent future algae growth.
 These products distribute a metallic solution on the roof that eliminates any algae that is present.
-The strips offer a long term solution but the results may not be noticed for a couple years.
+The strips offer a long-term solution but the results may not be noticed for a couple of years.
 A combination of algae cleaning with zinc or copper strip installation is recommended.

-Email Us for more infromation about AR shingles or roof cleanings or call 513-891-9151.
+Email Us for more information about AR shingles or roof cleanings or call 513-891-9151.